-Back at work, Savi tells Dominic that she’s staying, and trying to make partner, and suggests that they steer clear of each other for awhile (didn’t they already try that?), Dominic agrees, because he wants to make partner, too.
+Back at work, Savi tells Dominic that she’s staying, and trying to make partner, and suggests that they steer clear of each other for awhile (didn’t they already try that?), Dominic agrees because he wants to make partner, too.
 And he playfully suggests to her that he’ll do it before she does.
-It’s a nice little glimpse into their previous friendship, before they (literally) screwed that up.
+It’s a nice little glimpse into their previous friendship before they (literally) screwed that up.
 That night, at a company party for the retiring partner, Harry comes along, like a dutiful spouse.
 The tension between them is evident, as they entire the room.
 When Harry reaches for Savi’s hand, it looks more like he’s trying to make sure everyone knows that she belongs to him, rather than as an affectionate gesture.
-When he excuses himself to go to the bar to get a drink, he bumps into Dominic, who tries congratulates Harry on Savi being pregnant (remember, Savi told Dominic, and didn’t let on that it might be Dom’s), genuinely trying to be nice.
-Harry, however, thinks Dominic knows that the baby might be his, and therefor that Dominic must be taunting him, & punches him in the face and storms out.
+When he excuses himself to go to the bar to get a drink, he bumps into Dominic, who tries to congratulate Harry on Savi being pregnant (remember, Savi told Dominic and didn’t let on that it might be Dom’s), genuinely trying to be nice.
+Harry, however, thinks Dominic knows that the baby might be his, and therefore that Dominic must be taunting him, & punches him in the face and storms out.
 Later Dominic confronts Savi, figures out that her baby might be his, and then accuses her of always thinking about herself first, and not giving enough thought to how this whole situation affects others, including Dominic.
 It’s a great scene.
 I know we’re supposed to rooting for Savi on this show, but she has messed up a lot, and been rather selfish.
 Even when she confessed everything to Harry, it was because of her health, she needed to make herself feel better.
 So it was nice to see someone call her out on her crap, for once.

-Speaking of Harry, he shows up back home, after getting some “air” for 12 hours, and says he kinda feels better after punching Dominic (that must be an Austrialian thing), and assures Savi that he is ready to do what he can to help them both get through this.
+Speaking of Harry, he shows up back home, after getting some “air” for 12 hours, says he kinda feels better after punching Dominic and assures Savi that he is ready to do what he can to help them both get through this.